davidbekic/ft_printf_tester/README.md

 # ft_printf_tester-dbekic
-Very simple tester for the mandatory part of ft_printf.
+Tester for the mandatory part of ft_printf.

 #### Current Flaws
 - Does not check for leaks.
 Be especially careful with hexadecimal conversions.